ericminessale/tutor-bot/README.md

 ### 3. Set Up Public Access (Required for SignalWire)

 ⚠️ **Important**: SignalWire needs a publicly accessible URL to send calls to your agent.
 Localhost alone won't work!

+**Security Note**: This demo has authentication disabled for easy testing.
+In production, you should enable authentication to prevent unauthorized access to your agent.

 #### Option A: Using ngrok (Recommended for Testing)